Molecular dynamics application example¶

 #points r nc min max #clusters %largest %noise time

-26528 2.000 5 10 None 9 0.962 0.002 00:00:0.876
+26528 2.000 5 10 None 9 0.962 0.002 00:00:0.696

 -----------------------------------------------------------------------------------------------

 It looks like we obtain no additional cluster with the larger radius that is lost for the smaller one.
 For now we can deliberately stick with the smaller radius.
+We could now use manual hierarchical clustering to freeze the obtained clustering and increase the density-threshold only for a portion of the data set.
+Since this could become quite involved, though, we will not follow that route here and concentrate instead on the semi-automatic and automatic alternatives further below.

 Semi-automatic hierarchical clustering¶